 Japanese Issued Rupee JIM notes for Burma

 You might find it interesting that both the U.S. and Britain, counterfeited the Burma JIM for several reasons.
 If you are collecting types you might be interested in adding these to your collection.
-You can read more about the counterfeits here.
+It is the author’s hope to cover these counterfeits in a separate post.